 On 24 December 2020, the EU and the UK reached a Brexit deal.
-As details of the deal are not yet known, and the European Parliament still has to ratify it, these remain uncertain times for businesses that trade with the UK.
 The following websites offer the most up-to-date information.

 2. Netherlands Chamber of Commerce KVK